 Please remember your neighborhood businesses the next time you want to shop, eat out, or take out.

 The 2020 pandemic has been especially hard for Emory Village business which have been struggling these past few months to stay solvent.
-Four businesses–Lucky’s, Tide Cleaners, Rise n Dine. and Romeo’s have left the village in the past months.
+Four businesses — Lucky’s, Tide Cleaners, Rise n Dine. and Romeo’s — have left the village in the past year.
+Two new businesses have opened in recent months: Joe May Cleaners and Cloud 9.

 Here’s a quick look at the status of Emory Village businesses.